* Main page

 The major causes of superficial mycoses are Trichophyton species, Microsporum species, and a single species of Epidermophyton, which collectively are referred to as dermatophytes.
 Other fungi involved in superficial mycoses include Pityrosporum species and Candida species.

-UMMA : A superior assay for the detection of vitamin B12 deficiency
+UMMA test: A superior assay for the detection of vitamin B12 deficiency

-Different laboratory methods have been used to screen selected individuals such as serum vitamin B12 measurement, Schilling test and plasma homocysteine, but all these tests often give falsely positive and falsely negative values.
+Different laboratory methods have been used to screen selected individuals such as serum vitamin B12 measurement, Schilling test and plasma homocysteine, but all these tests often give falsely positive and falsely negative results.

 Elevated urinary methylmalonic acid (UMMA) levels indicate tissue/cellular B12 deficiency since they are directly related to a B12 dependent pathway: